GMOD/jblast-jbconnect-hook/docs/features.rst

 Integrated GUI
 ==============

-JBlast extends JBrowse with a number of GUI elements
+JBlast extends JBrowse with a number of GUI elements.